Marriott School of Business: History

 A Master of Business Administration (MBA) program was added in 1961, and the school formed its National Advisory Council in 1966.
 In 1973, the school bestowed its first International Executive of the Year Award on AT&T president Robert D. Lilley.
 Bruce B. Orton served as interim dean of the school for a year until 1975, when Merrill J. Bateman was recruited from a management position at candy-maker Mars, Inc. to become the dean.
 That same year, the school was separated into the School of Management for undergraduate studies and the Graduate School of Management, which grouped together the MBA, MPA, MOB, and MAcc programs.
-A year later (1976), the business school created a School of Accountancy within its jurisdiction and printed its first issue of Exchange magazine (now Marriott Alumni Magazine).
+A year later, the business school created a School of Accountancy within its jurisdiction and printed its first issue of Exchange magazine (now Marriott Alumni Magazine).
 In 1977, the BYU Management Society was organized.

 In 1979, William G. Dyer became dean of the school.
 Dyer oversaw the construction of the N. Eldon Tanner Building, which was dedicated in 1982.
 In 1983, an Executive MBA program was added, and in 1984 Paul H. Thompson was appointed dean of the school.
-Two years later (1986), the International Student Sponsor Program was started, which continues to provide financial assistance to married LDS international students to this day.
+Two years later, the International Student Sponsor Program was started, which continues to provide financial assistance to married Latter-day Saint international students to this day.
 In 1988, the name of the school was changed to Marriott School of Management in honor of its benefactors—Marriott International founders J. Willard and Alice Marriott—following their $15 million donation to the school.
 That same year, the Army and Air Force ROTC programs became a part of the Marriott School.

 In 1989, K. Fred Skousen became dean of the school.
 In that year, the school's endowment exceeded $10 million, and the school was awarded a Center for International Business Education and Research (CIBER) grant by the U.S. Department of Education.
 In 1993, the Organizational Leadership and Strategy Department was created, and a year later the school instituted a limited-enrollment policy.
 Also in 1994, the school began offering a minor in management.
 By 1998, the school's endowment had reached $40 million and the Institute of Public Management was renamed in honor of George W. Romney, who during his lifetime served as chairman of American Motors Corporation, Governor of Michigan, and U.S. Secretary of Housing and Urban Development.
 That same year, Ned C. Hill was named dean of the Marriott School.